ytopt-team/ytopt/docs/tutorials/omp-xsbench/tutorial-omp-xsbench.md

 Now, we can run the following command to autotune our program:
 --evaluator flag sets which object used to evaluate models, --problem flag sets path to the Problem instance you want to use for the search, --max-evals flag sets the maximum number of evaluations, --learner flag sets the type of learner (surrogate model).

-`python -m ytopt.search.ambs --evaluator ray --problem ytopt.benchmark.xsbench-omp.xsbench.problem.Problem --max-evals=10 --learner RF
+- Go to where `problem.py` such as

 `
+cd ytopt/benchmark/xsbench-omp/xsbench
+`
+- Start search

+`python -m ytopt.search.ambs --evaluator ray --problem problem.Problem --max-evals=10 --learner RF `

 --------------